 Kurt Masur is well known to orchestras and audiences alike as both a distinguished conductor and humanist.

 In September 2002, Mr. Masur became Music Director of the Orchestre National de France in Paris.
-Effective with the beginning of the 2008/2009 season he will assume the title of Honorary Music Director for Life of the Orchestre National de France ensuring his close and active involvement with this Orchestra for many more years to come.
+Effective with the beginning of the 2008/2009 season he assumed the title of Honorary Music Director for Life of the Orchestre National de France ensuring his close and active involvement with this Orchestra until his death.

 From September 2000-2007 he was Principal Conductor of the London Philharmonic.
 From 1991-2002 he was Music Director of the New York Philharmonic; following his eleven-year tenure he was named Music Director Emeritus, becoming the first New York Philharmonic music director to receive that title, and only the second (after the late Leonard Bernstein, who was named Laureate Conductor) to be given an honorary position.
 The New York Philharmonic established the "Kurt Masur Fund for the Orchestra", which will endow conductor debut week at the Philharmonic in perpetuity in his honor.

 From 1970 until 1996, Maestro Masur served as Gewandhaus Kapellmeister of the Leipzig Gewandhaus Orchestra, a position of profound historic importance.
 Upon his retirement from that post in 1996, the Gewandhaus named him its first-ever Conductor Laureate.
 Mr. Masur is a guest conductor with the world's leading orchestras and holds the lifetime title of Honorary Guest Conductor of the Israel Philharmonic Orchestra.